 Agricultural Literacy Curriculum Matrix

-Students explore New World and Old World food origins to understand how the Columbian Exchange altered people’s lives worldwide.
+Students explore New World and Old World food origins to discover how the Columbian Exchange altered people’s lives worldwide.
 Grades 3-5

 Activity 1: My Lunch — A Guided Inquiry into Old World and New World Foods